Energy-Sensitive Trajectory Design and Restoration Areas Allocation for UAV-Enabled Grassland Restoration: Cooperative Optimization Method

 \section{Cooperative Optimization Method}

-This section first presents the decomposition of problem and the related challenges.
-It then describes the framework of the cooperative optimization method CHAPBILM for the UAV-enable grassland restoration problem.
+This section first presents the problem decomposition and the related challenges.
+It then describes the framework of the cooperative optimization method, i.e., CHAPBILM, for the UAV-enable grassland restoration problem.
 It finally details the solution method to the two stages problem after decomposition.